open source · MIT · zero telemetry

 Up in three commands

-The full stack — Postgres, Pulse, Pilot, Prism, Haul, and a VPN container — lives in beacon-stack/stack.
-Point it at your media directories and run.
+The full stack — Postgres, Pulse, Pilot, Prism, Haul, and an optional VPN container — lives in beacon-stack/deploy.
+Point three paths at your media directories and run.

 terminal